Get your personal plan match in 2 minutes

-CrowdHealth ($140/month + 30–43% advisory fees on claims) and ACA insurance ($350–$800/month depending on subsidies and age) represent the most common comparison for uninsured people: CrowdHealth is cheaper on a monthly basis but includes hidden advisory fee costs, while ACA insurance costs more monthly but provides government-regulated protection and no percentage-based claim fees.
+CrowdHealth ($60/month flat advocacy fee + variable crowdfunding contributions averaging ~$140/month total for individuals under 55) and ACA insurance ($350–$800/month depending on subsidies and age) represent the most common comparison for uninsured people: CrowdHealth is cheaper on a monthly basis, while ACA insurance costs more monthly but provides government-regulated protection and guaranteed coverage.
 The actual winner depends on whether you qualify for ACA subsidies, your expected claim volume, and your risk tolerance.

 The Cost Matrix